🌄 Harvested in the High Mountains of the Himalayas

 Coffee provides rapid but brief alertness; shilajit acts slowly and supports background parameters.
 The two approaches can coexist, provided they are not mixed and are spaced apart to preserve iron absorption.

-Favor certified products, stay in a non-medical setting and adapt routines (sleep, light, physical activity) for sustainable and responsible energy.
+Favor certified products, stay in a non-medical framework and adapt routines (sleep, light, physical activity) for sustainable and responsible energy.

 Furthermore, many of our customers have completely stopped their coffee consumption with their Shamballa shilajit treatment, they consider that they no longer need it and also find other benefits specific to this food supplement.